pjjonesnz/datatables-buttons-excel-styles/README.md

 ## Replace or insert cells, columns and rows

-NEW - June 2020 - See the demo site for more examples, here are the basics.
+This isn't fully documented yet, but is very clear from the example below.
+Please see the demo site for further examples, but here are the basics.

 [Inserting rows demo](https://www.pauljones.co.nz/github/buttons-html5-styles/examples/page_style.html)